 In his recent book "Knowledge, policy-making and Learning for European Cities and Regions: From Research to Practice", Nicola Francesco Dotti indeed investigates the research-policy nexus in urban and regional policy.
 Dotti deals with the "Fourth Mission" of Universities and Research to cooperate with governments to improve policy-making, and introduces the concept of "knowledge brokers" in an attempt to gather two key - but often non-communicating - academic communities: the one of policy studies (focused on processes of decision-making) and the one of urban and regional studies focused (on the contents for those decisions).
-As Dotti argues " the primary opportunity for researchers is to get involved in real-world policy going out of the 'Ivory Tower', and understanding how 'their' knowledge they do not have (yet)".
+As Dotti argues "the primary opportunity for researchers is to get involved in real-world policy going out of the 'Ivory Tower', and understanding how 'their' knowledge is 'used' and 'translated' for policy-making; for policymakers, they can acquire the knowledge they do not have (yet)".